 There is also an assurance from the developers as they confirmed that all stolen data was encrypted and there is no way that it can be used by the hackers for their personal use.
 As per the reports, the malware was found in the CCleaner version 5.33 which was downloaded 2.27 million users and was distributed from August 15 to September 12.

-The Avast chief technical officer was interviewed by with Forbes.
-He stated, “Certainly, 227 million is a big number but there is no reason for users to panic as their information was encrypted.
+“Certainly, 227 million is a big number but there is no reason for users to panic as their information was encrypted.
 The attack was for something big but it was stopped before they got the chance.”